alexspeller/emblem-rails/README.md

     gem 'ember-rails'
     gem 'emblem-rails'

+### Ember 1.9 Support

+Currently for Ember 1.9 support, you need to use the master branch of emblem-source and a fork of barber-emblem:

+    gem "emblem-source", github: "machty/emblem.js"
+    gem "barber-emblem", github: "simcha/barber-emblem"

 And then execute:

     $ bundle

 Now any templates ending in `.emblem` will be compiled as Ember-Handlebars templates.
 If you need to compile your Emblem templates